nilearn/nilearn/CONTRIBUTING.rst

       pip install -e '.[dev]'

 This installs your local version of Nilearn, along with all dependencies necessary for developers (hence the ``[dev]`` tag).
-For more information about the dependency installation options, see ``pyproject.toml``.
+For more information about the dependency installation options, see ``setup.cfg``.
 The installed version will also reflect any changes you make to your code.

 4. check that all tests pass with (this can take a while)::